Table of Contents

 But what to do if connecting an external hard drive to Mac but Mac not recognizing external hard drive?
 How do you proceed with the tasks of data copy, data transfer, data backup, or any purposes that require an external USB storage drive?

 Why External Hard Drive Not Recognized?
 Reasons Are...

-In general, the reasons why an external hard drive cannot be recognized are associated with the connector you use, corrupted file system, partition problems on the external hard drive like bad sectors, outdated driver or virus infection on Mac.
-All those are potential culprits that make your Mac fail to detect or recongnize an external hard drive.
+In general, the reasons why an external hard drive cannot be recognized are associated with the connector you use, corrupted file system, partition problems on the external hard drive like bad sectors, outdated driver, or virus infection on Mac.
+All those are potential culprits that make your Mac fail to detect or recognize an external hard drive.

 Follow our 6 tips here for Mac not recognizing external hard drive for a rectification.
 You may find that most of the attainable fixes are based on Disk Utility (Solution #3-#5), the default application installed on Mac machine, so you can hopefully fix a not recognized external hard drive on Mac without paying a penny.

-- Recover files from external hard drive, emptied recycle bin, memory card, flash drive, digital camera, and camcorders
+- Recover files from external hard drive on Mac, as well as emptied Trash bin, memory cards, flash drives, digital cameras, and camcorders